 9. Give Up Distractions, Take A Break, And Come Back Fresh

 Distractions can consist of anything, but they’re mostly about some dopamine-inducing form of entertainment.
 Escape them and let your mind rest.
 By taking a break, you can do something that will make you feel better and more focused on your work.
 Though technology might make it easier to find information, it wastes large blocks of time.
 If you can’t stop yourself from checking your phone every few minutes, try setting a timer to go off every hour or two and take a five-minute break.
 Take a hike.
 There is nothing better than a quick stroll among natural surroundings to enliven your creative spirit.
 Walk, breathe, and come back to your writing task with a relaxed mind.

 10. Find A Routine That Works For You And Stick To It

+Many writers are unsure what schedule they should follow to write regularly.
 They are always looking for tips that are going to help them find their routine.
 The best thing you can do is get rid of distractions, allowing you to focus on your writing.
+Use tools like Windows 10’s Focus Assist, which lets you set intervals for shutting off notifications, reminders, and other types of interruptions so you can focus on your writing.